-33 Auditors should maintain regular communications with audited bodies and ensure that emerging findings are discussed at the level within the audited body which auditors consider to be most appropriate and on a timely basis.
+35 Auditors should maintain regular communications with audited bodies and ensure that emerging findings are discussed on a timely basis at the level within the audited body that auditors consider to be most appropriate.

-- 34 All outputs from the audit should be: - clear and succinctly expressed; - relevant to the needs of the audited body: - explicit when drawing conclusions and making recommendations; and - issued promptly at the appropriate point in the audit process. - 35 Auditors should report to the audited body in such a way as to enable its members or officers to understand: - the nature and scope of the audit work; - any significant issues arising from auditors' work; - the nature and grounds for any concerns they have; and - where appropriate, any action that needs to be taken by the audited body to secure improvement. - 36 Auditors' recommendations, arising from their work in relation to audited bodies' arrangements for securing economy, efficiency and effectiveness in the use of resources, should: - be specific about what action the audited body should consider taking; - be useful, practicable and based on an assessment of the benefits to the audited body of implementing them; and - take account of the costs of implementation and, where these are likely to be significant, report this.
+36 All outputs from the audit should be:

+- clear and succinctly expressed; - relevant to the needs of the audited body; - explicit when drawing conclusions and making recommendations; and - issued promptly at the appropriate point in the audit process.

+37 Auditors should report to the audited body in such a way as to enable its members or officers to understand:

+- the nature and scope of the audit work; - any significant issues arising from auditors' work; - the nature and grounds for any concerns they have; and - where appropriate, any action that needs to be taken by the audited body to secure improvement.

+38 Auditors' recommendations, arising from their work in relation to audited bodies' arrangements for securing economy, efficiency and effectiveness in the use of resources, should:

+- be specific about what action the audited body should consider taking; - be useful, practicable and based on an assessment of the benefits to the audited body of implementing them; and - take account of the costs of implementation and report where these are likely to be significant.